syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ## Code128A

-`Code128A` (or Chars Set A) includes all the standard upper case U.S. alphanumeric keyboard characters and punctuation characters together with the control characters, (characters with ASCII values from 0 to 95 inclusive), and seven special characters.
+`Code128A` (or Chars Set A) includes all the standard upper case U.S. alphanumeric keyboard characters and punctuation characters, as well as the control characters (characters with ASCII values from 0 to 95 inclusive) and seven special characters.

 {% tabs %}